 Similarly, Kim and Ko (2020) emphasized the role of online advertisements in shaping consumers' attitudes and stimulating purchase intentions.
 Their research highlighted that well-designed and strategically targeted online advertisements can create positive perceptions and associations with the advertised products.
 By using persuasive language, appealing visuals, and interactive formats, online advertisements evoke positive emotions and establish a connection between the brand and the consumer.
 This positive attitude towards the product translates into an increased likelihood of purchase, as consumers perceive the advertised product as desirable and valuable.
-These studies collectively underscore the importance of effective online advertising strategies in influencing are likely to experience higher levels of consumer engagement and conversion.
+These studies collectively underscore the importance of effective online advertising strategies in influencing consumer purchase intentions.
+Companies that invest in creating impactful online advertisements are likely to experience higher levels of consumer engagement and conversion.
 By strategically aligning the content, visuals, and messaging with the target audience's preferences and needs, companies can effectively communicate the value proposition of their products and stimulate purchase intentions.